+William

+11

+"

+S.C.

+Eliza

+10

+"

-William 11 " " S.C.
+"

-Eliza 10 " " S.C.
+S.C.

+John

+6

-John 6 S.C.
+S.C.

+Lawrence

+2

-Lawrence 2 S.C.
+S.C.

 Slaves owned 10 My Note: Age of Nathan and wife Judith shows 39, indicating birth in 1811, and is supported by the 1810 Census of Fairfield County S.C. which shows his father (THOMAS HILL) with only 3 female children (all under 10 years of age).
-Nathan is believed to be the 4th child (first son) of Thomas Hill and Jemima Woodward.
-Thomas was 1st child of Moses Hill and Savilla N. Roden.
-Jemima Woodward was daughter of Reverend William Woodward and wife Nancy Barrett and the grand daughter of Thomas (The Regulator) Woodward and 1st 1860 CENSUS OF RICHLAND COUNTY (TOWN OF COLUMBIA) Page 96 (Just before Presbyterian Seminary).
-This Census was taken 28th July 1860 Head of Household age Occupation Born J. E. Hill (widow) 42 (boarding) S.C.
+Nathan is believed to be the 4th child (first son) of Thomas Hill 2/ and Jemima Woodward.
+Thomas was 1st child of Moses Hill 1/ and Savilla N. Roden.
+Jemima Woodward 4/ was a daughter of Reverend William Woodward 3/ and wife Nancy Elizabeth Barrett and the grand daughter of Thomas (The Regulator) Woodward 2/ and 1st wife Jemima Collins.
+Thomas 2/ was son of John Woodward 1/ & Mary Simpson of Fairfax County, Va.
+Nathan's 3/ wife was Judith E. Stewart, and she is said to have been married previously to a Frank McCullough but so far no definite proof.
+She was the daughter of Jesse Stewart (a son and a twin to a girl Judith) and his wife Wilmoth Williamson.
+The Stewarts are traditionally from Virginia. ----- 1860 CENSUS OF RICHLAND COUNTY (TOWN OF COLUMBIA) Page 96 (Just before Presbyterian Seminary).
+This Census was taken 28th July 1860 Head of Household age Occupation Born J. E. Hill (widow) 42 \ (boarding) S.C.
 Woodward 23 no occupation S.C.
-William 21 lawyer S.C.
-John 16 attends school S.C.
-Lonnie 12 attends school S.C.
-Slaves owned 2 NOTE: The daughter Eliza had now married their next door neighbor, Henry C. Nunnamaker, who was son of G.B.
-Nunnamaker, a next door neighbor in 1850 Census.
+William S.C.
+21 lawyer John 16 attends school S.C.
+12 attends school S.C.
+Lonnie Slaves owned NOTE: The daughter Eliza had now married their next door neighbor, Henry C. Nunnamaker, who was son of G.B.
+Nunnamaker, who lived with his family next door, based on the 1850 Census.
 Also note the age of J.E.
 Hill (Judith).
 It is obviously wrong as 1850 Census showed her as 39, her age should be about 49.
-This is the last known record of Judith E. Hill, widow of Nathan Hill...Son Woodward seems to have bought the home site in Columbia but sold it about 1865-66 and it is suspected that Judith had died then.
-Woodward married and lived in nearby Sandy Run (Lexington Co., S.C.)...as did daughter Eliza, but she later moved back to Columbia ca. 1900 or just before.
-Son William moved back and forth between Union County S.C. and Columbia, (3 times at least).
+This is the last known record of Judith E. Hill, widow of Nathan Hill 3/.
+Son Woodward 4/ purchased the old home site in Columbia in 1864, but sold it about 1865-66 and it is suspected that he had purchased it for the sake of his mother but resold it when Judith had died.
+Woodward 3/ married and lived in nearby Sandy Run (Lexington Co., S.C.).
+His sister Eliza 3/, and her husband also lived in Sandy Run but later moved back to Columbia and operated a grocery store.
+Son William 3/ moved back and forth between Union County S.C. and Columbia, (3 times at least).
 He died in Columbia ca. 1885-89.
-Son John was killed in Virginia in the Civil War.
-Lawrence was known to have been a deputy sheriff in Carlisle, (Union Co., S.C.) later moved to Mississippi, married twice and died there ca. 1914.
-"RANDOM RECOLLECTIONS OF A LONG LIFE" by Scott (A rare book with much early Columbia therein) located in South Caroliniana Library in Columbia S.C.
+"RANDOM RECOLLECTIONS OF A LONG LIFE" by Scott (A rare book with much early Columbia therein) located in South Carolinian Library in Columbia S.C.